 Unlike the SwitchBlade x3100 Ethernet Line Cards, which, by default, forward tagged and untagged VLAN over the backplane in the chassis to other cards, the AT-SBx81XLEM Card initially forwards only untagged packets.
-For the card to forward tagged VLAN packets over the backplane, you have to add the necessary VLANs to the card and assign the VLANs to the backplane "sa1" trunk, using AlliedWare Plus commands, as explained in "Adding VLANs to the Backplane Trunks on AT-SBx81XLEM Cards" on page 244.
+To configure the card to forward tagged VLAN packets over the backplane, you have to add the necessary VLANs to the card and assign the VLANs to the backplane "sa1" trunk.
+This is accomplished with the commands in the AlliedWare Plus management software on the card.
+The procedure for this is explained in "Adding VLANs to the Backplane Trunks on AT-SBx81XLEM Cards" on page 248.

-The AT-SBx31CFC960 Controller Card also has backplane trunks that you have to configure for the AT-SBx81XLEM Line Card.
-This is performed with AlliedWareNSP commands, as explained in "Adding VLANs to the Backplane Trunks on AT-SBx31CFC960 Controller Cards" on page 247.
+The AT-SBx31CFC960 Controller Card also has backplane trunks that you have to configure for the AT-SBx81XLEM Line Card, as well.
+This is performed with AlliedWareNSP commands, as explained in "Adding VLANs to the Backplane Trunks on AT-SBx31CFC960 Controller Cards" on page 251.